-The Public Service Commission (PSC) has recognised that acceptance of gifts or benefits by public service employees has the potential to negatively affect how the public service is viewed.
+The acceptance of gifts or benefits by public sector employees has the potential to negatively affect how the public service is viewed.

 Any perception that the recipient has or could have been improperly influenced by a gift or benefit can undermine public confidence in the integrity, impartiality and fairness of the system of government.